 No formal qualifications are required to enrol.

 Applicants will only be eligible for the three-year course if they are already using counselling skills in their employment with clients who have drug or alcohol problems.

 Prospective students will be interviewed by telephone prior to commencing the course, to ensure they are aware of the demands that will be made of them and to assess their ability to meet the academic and practice requirements.

-These are the total course fees.
 Please note that the fees for our distance learning programmes are based on where you will be residing in the world during your studies.

 The Foundation Degree in Drug and Alcohol Counselling and Treatment provides an introduction to drug and alcohol work for a broad range of people.
 The course will provide the skills, knowledge base and expertise needed to use a combination of counselling and therapeutic interventions in a range of contexts within the drug and alcohol field.